micro-hxq/leetcode/README.md

 ---

-This repo is to record answers to problems on [LeetCodeOJ](https://leetcode.com/problemset/algorithms/).
+This repo is to record my cplusplus solutions to problems on [LeetCodeOJ](https://leetcode.com/problemset/algorithms/).